TheIcyColdPenguin/Competition-Project-Cycloid/README.md

 ### How It Works(Source):

 -   #### index.html:
     -   It is the entry point of the program.
-It serves the JavaScript programs for the browser to run.
+It serves the JavaScript files for the browser to run.
 -   #### sketch.js:
-    -   It is the main JavaScript file that contorls the look of the web page.
+    -   It is the main JavaScript file that controls the look of the web page.
-    -   This file handles the color scheme and drawing of background.
+    -   This file handles the color scheme and drawing of the background and menu.
-    -   It also manages the events trigrrered by the interactive elements on the page.
+    -   It also manages the events trigerred by the interactive elements on the page.
     -   The image received from Cycloid.js is displayed synchronously.
 -   #### Cycloid.js:
     -   It is the supplementary file that controls the logic for drawing the cycloid.